fsharp/fslang-design/RFCs/FS-1093-additional-conversions.md

 # Detailed design

 The "known type" of an expression is annotated with a flag as to whether it is "must convert to" or "must equal".
-The flag is set for:
+The "must convert to" flag is set for:

 - The right-hand side of a binding